Planting a flag for a celestial oddity with irony to burn

 Not only was 2001’s Jason a far cry from the original character aesthetically, he’d lost all sense of belonging, the voice of his dear, departed mother a distant memory, and with it his true sense of purpose.
 Interestingly, Pamela was initially intended to appear in Jason X as part of the aforementioned holographic projection sequence, which in a delicious moment instead sees two skimpily-clad teens enticing Jason into a programmed trap, informing him of their love for pot, beer and premarital sex, a transparent representation that has our perplexed antihero swiftly reverting to classic sleeping bag mode.
 “Originally, Mrs. Voorhees was in that scene,” Farmer would reveal.
 “I’d asked early on if we could get her because I loved the idea of bringing her back to reprise her role and the moment I felt would have been strongly plot-driven.
 However, later, when the deal between Betsy Palmer and the producers could not be resolved, I had no choice but to rewrite the scene.”

 It’s easy to see how long-time fans could be offended by Jason’s celestial digression.
 To label the Friday the 13th series an innovator is a bit rich, especially when you consider that the original Friday the 13th was a transparent cash-in on the hugely successful Halloween, which while not the first slasher to wind up on American shores was certainly the film to popularise the sub-genre, leading to an oversaturation of like-for-like vehicles that looked to tap into the burgeoning home video market.
-Friday the 13th did popularise the summer camp setting later utilised for cult films such as The Burning and Sleepaway Camp, it’s POV approach and excessive brand of bloodshed becoming almost ubiquitous in the years that followed, but for all its popularity, the series was never critically acclaimed; it was mediocre at best.
-Still, those Paramount instalments possess a certain charm for people of a certain age.
-It’s silly, anarchic cinema, Jason arguably the first marquee killer to achieve antihero status.
+Friday the 13th did popularise the summer camp setting later utilised for cult films such as The Burning and Sleepaway Camp, it’s POV approach and excessive brand of bloodshed becoming almost ubiquitous in the years that followed, but for all its popularity, the series was never critically acclaimed.
+In fact, it was mediocre at best.
+But those Paramount instalments possess a certain charm for people of a certain age.
+It’s silly, anarchic cinema, Jason arguably the first marquee killer to achieve antihero status in a post civil-rights environment.
 Because of Jason, kids began cheering on the killer rather than rooting for the film’s traditional protagonist.
 For this reason he became the poster boy for censorship, the symbol of a morally corrupt generation, which depending on your predilection was either a negative or a positive.

 Many fans gave up on Jason as early as A New Beginning, which quickly reneged on the series-ending declaration of The Final Chapter, for many the finest entry in the canon, by introducing an imposter killer straight out of a Scooby Doo mystery.
 Beyond that, the series became a gimmick-laden wink that was mired in silliness, the kind that turned many golden age fanatics off the beaten track.
 But for those who appreciated the dissonant madness of A New Beginning, the unusually smart meta shenanigans of Jason Lives, the daytime soap opera indulgences of The New Blood, the half-assed banality of Jason Takes Manhattan, and yes, even the body-swapping treachery of Jason Goes to Hell, the thought of exactly how bizarre the series would become was enough of a draw to keep us coming back.